Circular House

 The 20cm thick insulation guarantees a high level of thermal comfort.

-We have seen this this summer during the heat waves, as well as at the end of October / beginning of November, despite the outside temperatures which have dropped, we have not yet needed to turn on the heating, the inside temperature remains at 19 °C.
+We were able to see this this summer during the heat waves: at the end of October/beginning of November, despite the outside temperatures which had dropped, we did not need to turn on the heating, the inside temperature remaining at 19°C.

 GHG emissions